Massachusettes: One Of The Best States For Seniors

 - Mississippi: 5.1% (2nd highest)

-After looking at this snapshot, you can see that higher median income, education levels, lower crime rates, and policies that make services accessible to seniors keep them happier, healthier, and safer as they age.
+As you can see from this snapshot, higher median income, education levels, lower crime rates, and policies that make services accessible to seniors keep them happier, healthier, and safer as they age.

 2. New Hampshire